-36. The maintenance of submarines in Tartous has continued.
-Normally the submarines stay in port for about a month in the middle of their stay in the Mediterranean.

-37. In addition surface combatant and auxiliaries make occasional port calls of less than a week.
-The water carrier belonging to SOWMEDRON continues to collect water in the port for the squadron's combatants.
-COMSOVMEDRON continues to make regular visits to Tartous.
-This latest visit from 5th-10th July 1980 coincided with the visit of the Soviet Chief of the naval staff, cided with the visit of the Soviet Chief of the naval staff, Admiral Yegorov to Syria mentioned above.
+- 36. The maintenance of submarines in Tartous has continued.
+Normally the submarines stay in port for about a month in the middle of their stay in the Mediterranean. - 37.
+In addition surface combatant and auxiliaries make occasional port calls of less than a week.
+The water carrier belonging to SOVYEDRON continues to collect water in the port for the squadron's combatants.
+COMSOVYEDRON continues to make regular visits to Tartous.
+This latest visit from 5th-10th July 1980 coincided with the visit of the Soviet Chief of the naval staff, Admiral Yegorov to Syria mentioned above.
 These two visits may well have been of special significance.